-Felixstowe International College was founded in 1996 and is open to students of every nationality, regardless of colour, sexuality, race or religious creed.
+Felixstowe International College was founded in 1996 and is open to students of every nationality, sexuality, or religion.
 The college is co-education and takes students from 9 years of age through to 19 years.
 We are an accredited examination centre for the University of Cambridge International Examinations as well as the Oxford and Cambridge RSA Examinations, Edexcel and AQA.

 The philosophy of the College is ‘friendship through education’ and students receive high-quality tuition in a family atmosphere.

 The aim of the school is to welcome students into our family and offer them the opportunity to flourish in a safe academic environment that encourages personal commitment and confidence to deal with future challenges.

 When overseas students register to come to FIC, the process is as follows:

 - Interview held in home country (face to face) or by Skype

 - Request for school reports to be sent